A faithful remnant,

-Caelius’ eyes sparkled with joy although his face expressed sadness.
+Elder Caelius, although deeply saddened by the arrest, remained a steadfast pillar of strength.
 “Their children are very unhappy, but well.
 Taken good care of by their Aunt Prisca and her husband and family.
 Believers they are, but meeting with another elder in a village nearby.”

 Horatius looked lovingly at his wife Sarah.
 “See, God has answered our prayers.”
 Then looking back at the elder he added.
 “We’ve been praying about whether to offer our home to the children after we heard of their parent’s arrest.”

 “Very kind of you.
 Keep praying for Avitus and Tulia!
-A reprieve or release from prison is quite possible.
+Release from prison is quite possible.
 A friend of mine, also an elder, has written a letter of defense to the governor.
-He was educated and trained as a lawyer, but later became a Christian.
-A defender of the faith.
+He was educated and trained as a lawyer.
+Later became a Christian–a defender of the faith.
 He’s written a letter of commendation, upholding the integrity of Avitus and Tulia.
 Their only ‘crime’ was telling a neighbor about their personal faith in Jesus.”

 Caelius and his wife, Lydia had grown content in their role as shepherds of a small flock of God’s chosen within their small village in Carthage.
 Their small flock included many children which made up for lack of children of their own.
 Lydia had been given the gift of midwifery, birthing babies and helping new mothers with their newborns.
 Like a grandmother, a maternal bond had developed between her and the babies she had helped bring into the world.
 As well as with the young mothers she had cared for, extending even as the children grew older.
 Hence, Caelius also inherited his role as head grandpapa to all the children of his flock.
 This he treasured just as much as being an elder.

-He treasured time teaching children because he himself had been taught from a very young age by a Christian elder.
-Educated in reading and writing Greek and Latin, as well as literature and math.
-Many of his childhood friends had not had the privilege of education, instead they had worked along with their parents in the fields, vineyards and olive groves or with livestock or as merchants in the agora.
-But, he considered himself most fortunate for having learned to read Greek, enabling him to read and study the holy scriptures.
+Grandpapa treasured the time teaching children because he himself had been taught from a very young age by a Christian elder–educated in reading and writing Greek and Latin, as well as literature and math.
+Many of his childhood friends had not the privilege of education, instead they had worked along with their parents in the fields, vineyards and olive groves or with livestock or as merchants in the agora.
+When he became an adult he considered himself most fortunate for having learned to read Greek and study the holy scriptures.
 Thus he had been given the responsibility of leading and teaching his small congregation about Salvation and how to live a life that pleases God.

 He also considered himself fortunate to have his good wife, Lydia.
-Now that they were older, sorrow from not having their own children had been replaced with hope of life forever in the family of God.
-Celebrating with children they had helped save out of the world.
+And now that they were older, sorrow from not having their own children had been replaced with celebration for children they had helped save out of the world.

-Now it was Monday, the day Caelius routinely took a gift of food and clothing to widow Chloe.
-She had taken seven orphan children into her home.
-Children she had rescued because their own parents had died or were in prison.
-She always wore the expected covering for women, a knee length shawl that also covered the head like a hood.
-And she wore a brown shawl instead of the traditional black for widows.
-She had said that brown was down to earth, like herself and close enough to black, but not as obvious to would-be predators that she was alone, because as she had said, Jesus is always near, therefore well taken care of and not like a widow, alone in the world.
+Now it was Monday, the day Caelius routinely took a gift of food and clothing to widow Chloe, who had taken seven orphan children into her home–children she had rescued because their own parents had died or were in prison.
+Mother Chloe always wore a brown, knee length shawl that also covered the head like a hood.
+When asked why she, a widow, did not wear black, she had said, “brown is down to earth, like myself and close enough to black–not as obvious to would-be predators that I’m alone–besides, Jesus is always near–he takes good care of me.”

 Elder Caelius took the money collected during evening worship and set out early in the morning, walking to the agora a few miles away.
 He had laced up his sandals, wrapped and tucked his brown toga over his robe and had pulled a small cart behind him.
 As usual the agora was already packed with people bargaining with the merchants for the best price.
 He gave a head nod of respect to the Roman guard watching over from a tower nearby.
 He bargained with the various merchants as expected while he purchased fruit, vegetables, flour, oil, honey and fresh fish, then placed them in a cart and headed toward Chloe’s cottage nearby.